Getting Off the Beaten Path in Prague

 To get a crunchy Vietnamese sandwich head over to a Mr. Bánh mì sandwich shop.
 There are two locations within easy access of the center that serve up cheap and delicious Banh mi.
 They even have two vegan banh mi sandwiches on the menu, tofu or mushroom.
 Score another point for all the vegans out there!

-So, there you have it guys.
+And there you have it guys.
 A starter’s guide to getting off the beaten path in Prague.
-We hope this helps you explore a bit more of the city than you might have seen.
+There is much more to discover than what we have written here, but this should be a nice place to begin your off the beaten path exploration.
+We hope this helps you explore a bit more of Prague than you otherwise might have seen.
 And we hope you find some hidden treasures of your own.
 If you do feel free to leave us a comment below!

 Like this article?
 Pin It!